Touffy/JSSCxml/README.md

 - ECMAScript is the only supported datamodel
 - core algorithm is fully conformant with the stable parts of the spec
-- transition preemption is currently slightly different (work in progress in the Working Group, stay tuned)
 - all executable content works as specified, except `<send>` in some cases (see above)
 - DOM interaction is fully supported
 - interpreter JavaScript API including events (documented in dom.html)